-T. Leslie Kizer Scholarship
+T. Leslie Kizer Scholarships

-One freshman entering the College of Business Administration is selected each year to receive this scholarship.
-The recipient is selected on the basis of high school academics, national test scores, and extracurricular activities.
+Freshmen entering the College of Business Administration are selected each year to receive this scholarship.
+Recipients are selected on the basis of high school academics, national test scores, and extracurricular activities.
 A 3.0 quality-point average is required for renewal.